CIG-MAE: Cross-Modal Information-Guided Masked Autoencoder for Self-Supervised WiFi Sensing: Introduction

 A key factor that has been largely overlooked is the intrinsic complementary nature of the amplitude and phase components of CSI.
 While much existing SSL work relies solely on amplitude \cite{SSL_DiffusionCLAR_Wifi_2024,SSL_MIM_2024}, phase has been shown to be highly sensitive to micro-motion and propagation geometry.
 Yet, even when phase is used, it is often treated as a unidirectional prediction target rather than a jointly learned modality, failing to capture their inherent coupling \cite{SSL_Autosen_Wifi_2024}.
 Moreover, as illustrated in Fig.~\ref{heat_map}, the information density—interpreted as reconstruction difficulty—exhibits strong non-uniformity across the time–frequency axis for both modalities, and critically, their high-density regions only partially overlap.
 This indicates that amplitude and phase provide complementary physical information and that a well-designed SSL framework must explicitly model and leverage this complementarity to obtain discriminative and physically meaningful representations.

-To address these challenges, we propose the Cross-modal Information-guided Masked Autoencoder (CIG-MAE), a self-supervised framework tailored to the physical structure and sensing properties of CSI.
+To address these challenges, we propose the Cross-Modal Information-Guided Masked Autoencoder (CIG-MAE), a self-supervised framework tailored to the physical structure and sensing properties of CSI.
 CIG-MAE adopts a symmetric dual-stream architecture that jointly reconstructs amplitude and phase under a high masking ratio, eliminating the need for problematic augmentations and large batch sizes.
-Furthermore, we introduce an Adaptive Information-guided Masking (AIM) mechanism that allocates visibility to time–frequency regions with higher information density, thereby enhancing representation learning efficiency and boosting model performance.
+Furthermore, we introduce an Adaptive Information-Guided Masking (AIM) mechanism that allocates visibility to time–frequency regions with higher information density, thereby enhancing representation learning efficiency and boosting model performance.
 The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a symmetric dual-stream self-supervised reconstruction framework, CIG-MAE, tailored to the physical properties of CSI.
 This framework reconstructs the amplitude and phase components of CSI with a high masking ratio and introduces a non-contrastive Barlow Twins (BT) regularizer to align the dual-stream representations and eliminate feature redundancy.
 This design explicitly models the complementarity between amplitude and phase, effectively avoiding the reliance of existing methods on data augmentations that are inconsistent with physical semantics and on large-batch configurations. \item We design an AIM strategy to enhance data efficiency and representation quality.
-This strategy introduces a learnable policy network that can evaluate the information value of each time-frequency region, thereby dynamically focusing the model's "visibility budget" on regions with higher information density that are more critical for learning discriminative features, addressing the inefficiency of random masking from a mechanistic perspective. \item We conducted systematic evaluations on three public datasets.
-The experimental results show that under the standard linear probing protocol, the performance of the proposed CIG-MAE not only significantly surpasses various advanced self-supervised baselines but even exceeds a fully supervised model in some particular scenarios.
-Furthermore, exhaustive ablation studies and parameter analyses have verified the effectiveness of our model's components and its overall robustness. \end{itemize} The remainder of this paper is organized as follows: Section~\ref{sec:related} reviews related work.
-Section~\ref{sec:method} elaborates on our proposed CIG-MAE framework.
-Section~\ref{sec:experiments} reports detailed experimental settings and results.
-Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future research directions.
+This strategy introduces a learnable policy network that can evaluate the information value of each time-frequency region, thereby dynamically focusing the model's "visibility budget" on regions with higher information density that are more critical for learning discriminative features, addressing the inefficiency of random masking from a mechanistic perspective. \item We conduct systematic evaluations on three public datasets.
+The experimental results show that under the standard linear probing protocol, the performance of the proposed CIG-MAE not only significantly surpasses various advanced self-supervised baselines but even exceeds a fully supervised model in certain scenarios.
+Furthermore, exhaustive ablation studies and parameter analyses have verified the effectiveness of our model's components and its overall robustness. \end{itemize}